kodeklubben/codeclub-viewer/README.md

 ## State Tree
 ![State Tree](/State Tree.png)

+## Prototyping
+A prototype framework for codeclub-viewer can be found at https://github.com/NorwegianKiwi/codeclub-viewer-prototype.

 ## TODO
 We are now generating staticsite.static.[hash].js and all the images one more time during generation